Al Hasan Mosque: Structure

 The mosque includes two prayer halls, a Qur'an center, two function halls, a media center and housing for the imam, the muadhin, cleaners and workers.
-It can accommodate 2000 worshippers in the prayer halls and in the porticos.
+It can accommodate 2,000 worshippers in the prayer halls and in the porticos.
 The mihrab (prayer niche) is in the Egyptian style and was made by Egyptian engineers and specialists.

-Tourism

 Besides being a place of worship, the mosque started tours for people of all faiths in January 2022.